trimstray/nginx-admins-handbook/README.md

 NGINX is also known as a _Apache Killer_.
 It is event-based, so it does not follow Apache's style of spawning new processes or threads for each web page request.
 Generally, it was created to solve the [C10K problem](http://www.kegel.com/c10k.html).

-Unlike traditional servers, NGINX doesn't rely on threads to handle requests and it was written with a different architecture in mind—one which is much more suitable for nonlinear scalability in both the number of simultaneous connections and requests per second.
+Unlike traditional servers, NGINX doesn't rely on threads to handle requests and it was written with a different architecture in mind - one which is much more suitable for nonlinear scalability in both the number of simultaneous connections and requests per second.

 For me, it is a one of the best and most important service that I used in my SysAdmin career.